Global Parenting Interviews

 I am proud to introduce you to Julie Cooper who with the support of husband Sean, daughter Ali and son Lucas has undertaken a slightly less convenient expat journey through some of the world’s most forbidding locations as a Public Financial Management and Performance Improvement Specialist.
 Since 2001, Julie and her family have lived on and off overseas, together and apart as conditions have allowed.
 From the tiny island paradise of Vanuatu to the dust-filled streets of Juba, parenting on the road with hardship postings has thrown up many challenges that most families could not comprehend.

 Did you know we also have advice on Expat Money Matters to consider when living abroad with a family?
-Or how about learning more about the wonderful Expat Entrepreneurs who live in and enrich lives our community.
+Or how about learning more about the wonderful Expat Entrepreneurs who live in and enrich the lives of our global community.

 © Our Globetrotters